-Because each diatonic degree is the root of only one type of triad (major, minor or diminished), it is frequent to indicate the diatonic triads by adopting the Roman numerals I, II, III, IV, V, VI, VII: the Roman numerals specify the corresponding scale's degree upon which the triads are built, that is, they specify their root.
-E.g., the passage from the triad whose root is the fifth degree (V) to the tonic's triad (I) is written as V-I.

-There are different styles for writing the numerals: writers in German use only upper-case letters, writers in English often adopt upper-case letters for major and augmented triads, and lower-case letters for minor and diminished triads.
+It is frequent to indicate the triads by adopting the Roman numerals I, II, III, IV, V, VI, VII: these numerals specify the degree of the major or minor scale upon which a triad is built (i.e. they indicate the root).
+For example, in C major, I is C-E-G; in A minor, I is A-C-E. The connection from e.g. V to I is written V-I. There are different styles for writing the numerals: writers in German use upper-case letters, writers in English often adopt upper-case letters for major and augmented triads, and lower-case letters for minor and diminished triads.
 Moreover, there is a quantity of additional signs for indicating e.g. if the triad is in root position or in inversion, if additional notes are placed, if the triad is subjected to chromatic alterations, and so on.
-In the following, only the upper-case Roman numerals will be used.
+This text will use only the upper-case Roman numerals.